 Students and families can elect to participate in the ELA cohort on the registration form.
 Students and families may decline highly capable services in ELA and elect not to participate in the cohort class.
 Declining services does not mean that a student is no longer identified as highly capable in ELA.
 Students and families will have the option to accept or decline services during registration each year.
-For example, if an incoming 7th grade student declines services and does not elect to participate in the cohort, they can still elect to receive services and join a cohort class as an 8th grade student.
+For example, if an incoming student declines services and does not elect to participate in the cohort, they can still elect to receive services and join a cohort class the following year.

 Students and families should select the course they feel best meets their student’s academic and social needs.
 Considerations include: the students interest in and passion for English Language Arts, desire for and comfort level with additional academic challenge, and relationships with social and intellectual peers.
 For families of students in the magnet programs, please keep in mind that the cohort classes will include students from the neighborhood schools as well as students who participated in the magnet programs allowing for an expanded peer group.

 Honors, Advanced Placement (AP), and University of Washington Credit Courses